shokoofa-ghods/web-blog_ReactJs/README.md

 + API call with Axios

 To connect the app with node-express project you should follow the structures implemented its [repository](https://github.com/gothinkster/node-express-realworld-example-app) and don't forget to run `npm run dev` to start the local server on your machine, then this app's API call will work correctly.

+### usage note
++ run `npm install` to download node_module folder
++ `npm start` to run the app on your web

+this app handles the routing and state handling between pages and does not use style templates